 “Over the past seven years, I’ve had the privilege to mentor 11 teams, host 12 tournaments, and emcee for the Florida state tournament and FIRST LEGO League World Festival.
 My passion is changing lives, and while doing so, I found that mine changed as well.”
 Jason Lovelace, FIRST Volunteer Orlando, Florida

-Here is a sampling of Volunteer roles for each FIRST program.
-These do not require any advance training, familiarity with FIRST, or technical know-how:
+Here are just some of the Volunteer roles for each FIRST program.
+The roles in this list do not require any advance training, familiarity with FIRST, or technical know-how:

-*Please note: All FLL volunteers must be comfortable working with and encouraging young children ages 9-16, including international students.
+*Please note: All FIRST LEGO League volunteers must be comfortable working with and encouraging young children ages 9-16, including international students.

 Copyright © GeorgiaFIRST Robotics